alibabacloud-automation/terraform-alicloud-disk/README.md

-Alicloud ECS Instance Terraform Module In VPC terraform-alicloud-ecs-instance
+Alicloud ECS Instance Terraform Module In VPC
+terraform-alicloud-disk
 =====================================================================

 Terraform module which creates several ECS disks and attach them to one specified ECS instance on Alibaba Cloud.